 Power company Dynegy (a short version of "dynamic energy") has lost some of its dynamism in recent years, but is looking to get some of that energy back as a reorganized company.
-Dynegy provides wholesale power, capacity, and other services to a broad range of customers (utilities, cooperatives, municipalities and other energy operations) in six states in the Midwest, the Northeast, and on the West Coast.
-The company's power generation portfolio consists of a dozen plants fueled by coal, fuel oil, and natural gas, with a total capacity of more than 6,770 MW.
+Dynegy provides wholesale power, capacity, and other services to a broad range of customers (utilities, cooperatives, municipalities and other energy operations) in eight states in the Midwest, the Northeast, and on the West Coast.
+The company's power generation portfolio consists 35 power plants in eight states totaling about 26,000 MW of generating capacity.
 To expand in regulated power markets, in 2016 Dynegy teamed up with Energy Capital Partners to buy Engie's US power plants worth $3.3 billion.

-The company provides wholesale power, capacity and ancillary services to utilities, cooperatives, municipalities and other energy companies in six US states in the Midwest, the Northeast and the West Coast.
+The company provides wholesale power, capacity and ancillary services to utilities, cooperatives, municipalities and other energy companies in eight US states in the Midwest, the Northeast and the West Coast.